Tetbury and District U3A - Photography Notepad

 This page that will be updated with the latest information for group members, especially concerning meetings and trips out.
 It will not contain any personal details.

-As we gradually move out of lockdown it is still not yet clear what we can count upon being able to do, so activities are being planned a month at a time and with an eye to the preferences provided by the members.
+As things start to return to normal activities for 2021 are being planned a month at a time and with an eye to the preferences provided by the members.
 We are also hoping to welcome back a few people who have not been able to attend recently and still intend to involve more members from Tetbury U3A in some activities when we can.

 A good set of replies to the questionnaire to group members about what they would like to do in 2021 has been received and compiled; the favourite subjects were Computing and Photography, Camera Skills, Photobooks, Composition, Night Photography, Architectural Photography, Family Portraits and Landscapes (in various forms).
 Also popular are Long Exposure Photography, Printing, Editing, Macro Photography, and Monochrome.
 At the very bottom of the list were Wet (film) photography, and Photojournalism.

 We will be opening some meetings to all the members of Tetbury and Malmesbury U3A in 2021/2022 (not just the photo groups).
 This may bring us more members and will help get our efforts recognised!

 Know Your Camera Afternoon, 14:00 on 21st September

 To help new members get the best from their cameras (and phones!) we held a session at Cafe 53, covering general camera use and basic composition.